TheReallyRealComedian/PipelineIntel_V1/README.md

 # Pipeline Intelligence

 Pipeline Intelligence is a web application designed to track and manage a portfolio of pharmaceutical assets.
-It provides a centralized platform for viewing product details, clinical indications, supply chain information, and associated manufacturing challenges and technologies.
+It provides a centralized platform for viewing product details, clinical indications, supply chain information, manufacturing challenges and technologies, with advanced data management and export capabilities.

 The entire application is containerized using Docker for consistent development and deployment.

+## Key Features

+- **Dynamic Data Tables**: Interactive tables with client-side sorting, filtering, and inline editing
+- **Flexible Column Management**: Users can customize which columns to display for each entity type
+- **JSON Data Import**: Import data with preview and conflict resolution before committing changes
+- **Custom Data Export**: Generate tailored JSON exports with token counting for LLM applications
+- **User Authentication**: Secure user registration and login system
+- **LLM Integration Settings**: User-specific API key management for various LLM providers
+- **Modern UI**: Responsive design with Boehringer Ingelheim branding

 ## Technical Architecture

-The application is built on a Python/Flask backend and a dynamic, JavaScript-powered frontend, with a PostgreSQL database for data persistence.
+The application is built on a Python/Flask backend with a dynamic JavaScript-powered frontend, using PostgreSQL for data persistence.

 ### High-Level Overview

-The architecture follows a standard client-server model, orchestrated by Docker Compose.

 ```
 +----------------+      +--------------------------+      +---------------------+